-Yes No None/ Negligible Don't know Impact H/M/L Reasons for your decision (including evidence used) / How might it impact?
-People's opportunities to use the Welsh language ✓ There is no impact on any of these as the policy is only to permit the installation of a screen in licensed vehicles during the Covid-19 emergency period.
-Treating the Welsh language no less favourably than English ✓
+Yes No None/ Negligible Don't know - Reasons for your decision (including evidence used) / How might it impact?
+People's opportunities to use the Welsh language ✓ There is no impact on these as the proposed policy amendments relate to the internal administrative processes of dealing with licence applications and other amendments Treating the Welsh language no less favourably than English ✓ which will have a minor or no impact to existing licence holders.